apache/jackrabbit-oak/oak-doc/src/site/markdown/security/accesscontrol/editing.md

         }
     }

+##### Bind a principal-based policy to a node

+    JackrabbitAccessControlManager acMgr = ...
+    Privilege[] privileges = ...
+    for (JackrabbitAccessControlPolicy policy : acMgr.getApplicablePolicies(principal)) {
+        if (policy instanceof PrincipalAccessControlList) {
+            // NOTE: the path to bind the policy is retrieved from the policy and is not the path where the added entry takes effect! acMgr.setPolicy(policy.getPath(), policy);
+            session.save();
+        }
+    }

-#### Modifying Policies
+### Modifying Policies

 Modification of policies is specific to the policy type.
-JCR/Jackrabbit API only define a single mutable type of policies: the access control list.
-Depending on the access control implementation there may be other mutable policies.
+JCR/Jackrabbit API defines the following mutable types of policies.
+Depending on the configured access control setup (and the level of customization) there may be other mutable policies.

 - `AccessControlList`
     - `addAccessControlEntry(Principal, Privilege[])`